History of Game of Thrones in Timeline

 April 16, 2019: Game of Thrones: Season Eight Ratings

-April 26, 2019: Release of 'For the Throne: Music Inspired by the HBO Series Game of Thrones' companion album
+April 26, 2019: Release of 'For the Throne: Music Inspired by the HBO Series Game of Thrones'

-On April 26, 2019, Columbia Records released the 'For the Throne: Music Inspired by the HBO Series Game of Thrones' companion album.
+On April 26, 2019, Columbia Records released the companion album For the Throne: Music Inspired by the HBO Series Game of Thrones.

-In May 2019, George R. R. Martin stated that two Game of Thrones prequel projects were still in the script stage and were 'edging closer'.
+In May 2019, George R.R.
+Martin announced that two of the Game of Thrones prequel projects were still in the script stage and progressing closer to production.

-May 19, 2019: Game of Thrones Concludes
+May 19, 2019: Game of Thrones Concludes on HBO

-June 2019: Subscription Revenue Decline
+June 2019: Subscription Revenue Declines Slightly After Finale

 In October 2019, it was announced that HBO had decided not to move forward with the Game of Thrones prequel series pilot.

-October 29, 2019: "House of the Dragon" Commissioned as a Series
+October 29, 2019: "House of the Dragon" commissioned as a series

 On October 29, 2019, the prequel titled "House of the Dragon" was commissioned as a complete series.
-The 10-episode series is to be based on material from Fire and Blood.
+The 10-episode series is to be based on material from "Fire and Blood".

 2019: Most Pirated Television Series